apache/flink/docs/libs/ml/index.md

 under the License.
 -->

-* This will be replaced by the TOC
-{:toc}

 FlinkML is the Machine Learning (ML) library for Flink.
 It is a new effort in the Flink community, with a growing list of algorithms and contributors.
-With FlinkML we aim to provide scalable ML algorithms, an intuitive API and tools that help minimize glue code in end-to-end ML systems.
+With FlinkML we aim to provide scalable ML algorithms, an intuitive API, and tools that help minimize glue code in end-to-end ML systems.
 You can see more details about our goals and where the library is headed in our [vision and roadmap here](vision_roadmap.html).

+* This will be replaced by the TOC
+{:toc}

 ## Getting Started